 Shortly after he returned to Minnesota from Boston, Lack began teaching at Art Instruction Schools, a correspondence school that taught art through the mail.
 At first he worked there full time, rewriting and illustrating much of their curriculum.
 As his career developed, he was able to gradually reduce his teaching load to two days a week.
 Although Lack took his responsibilities at Art Instruction seriously, he knew that teaching art by mail was impossible.
 Nevertheless, at this time he had no plans to accept students for private study.

 In 1967 Lack wrote On the Training of Painters, a brief essay on the teaching of art based on the material developed at greater length by Gammell in Twilight of Painting.
-His first opportunity to teach more formally and effectively presented itself when he was approached for instruction by a young man whose portrait he had painted.
+His first opportunity to teach more formally and effectively presented itself when a young man whose portrait he had painted approached him for instruction.
 Thomas Mairs became his first true student.
 For two years Mairs came to Lack’s studio several times a week.
 Later, Lack rented a space which was shared by three women’s art groups.
 Tom Mairs drew plaster casts in a corner and Lack came by to look at his work two times a week.
 Lack began to think about teaching in a more structured and systematic way.

 Atelier Lack, Inc.